PerlinWarp/YearOfAI/README.md

 #### Day 48 - 17h of February
 When pulling the data from apis to run the model on, most of the values are NaNs, today was spent figuirng out why.
 I also remade data preprocessing algorithms.

+#### Day 49 - 18h of February
+Deplotying and testing a new LSTM on the BTC data.